DediappDev/dedi/PRIVACY.md

 # Privacy

-Twake is available on Android, iOS and as a web version.
+Dedi is available on Android, iOS and as a web version.
 Desktop versions for Windows, Linux and macOS may follow.

 *   [Matrix](#matrix)
 *   [Database](#database)